viraka/Electron-Tinkerhub-SaturdayHacknight/README.md

 ## How it Works ?
 The project involves using HTML,CSS and JavaScript as well as a MySQL Database on the Host Computer to Bring to Life this Diary App.

-Nodejs And ExpressJs Helps us set up localhost on port 5000 is also used to handle Requests(In One JavaScript File- index.js).
+Nodejs And ExpressJs Helps us set up localhost on port 5000 and is also used to handle Requests(In One JavaScript File- index.js).

 Another Javascript File is used for the Electron Window (main.js) connected to the localhost port.

 ## Libraries used